joinednode/joinednode-blog/_posts/2015-10-27-sending-an-sms-with-twilio-joined-node.md

 published: true
 ---

-One handy Task that we use often on projects is sending SMS messages using Twilio.
+One handy Recipe that we use often on projects is sending SMS messages using Twilio.

-To make this quick, we set up a task that we can send the message to.
+To make this quick, we set up a recipe that we can send the message to.

 First, create a [Joined Node account](https://app.joinednode.com/signup), if you haven't already done so.

-Then, log in and create a new Task.
+Then, log in and create a new Recipe.

-When you create a new Task, you will see options for `title`, `code` and `encrypted environment variables`.
+When you create a new Recipe, you will see options for `title`, `code` and `encrypted environment variables`.

 First, we need to set up our variables, so add the following parameters to the [Encrypted Environment Variables](https://joinednode.com/docs/env/) section of your IDE: